hanfak/topics-to-learn/secruity/certificates-jks.md

 - Client certificates don’t encrypt any data; they’re installed for validation purposes only.
 - Issues
   - If someone gets hold of this client cert, then the server will allow them to access the server

+- https://youtu.be/KwpV-ICpkc4 Mutual TLS | The Backend Engineering Show

 ## https communication